 - A clear, trusted verification flow.

-- No disconnected systems between booking, payment, and contract.
+- Clear continuity between booking, payment, contract, and pickup.

 Where the airport pickup funnel breaks